josephgnzl/Understanding-DCSync-Attack/02. Required Replication Permissions/permissions.md

 If an attacker compromises an account with replication privileges, they can impersonate a Domain Controller and request credential data without accessing the NTDS.dit database or dumping LSASS.

 Windows considers the request legitimate because the account is authorized to replicate directory information.

+## How Can We Identify These Permissions?

+During an Active Directory assessment, replication rights can be identified using tools such as:

+- BloodHound
+- PowerView
+- PowerShell
+- Active Directory Users and Computers (Advanced Features)

+BloodHound is especially useful because it visualizes privilege relationships and quickly highlights accounts capable of performing a DCSync attack.